rossy/solid-taskbar/README.md

 Building
 --------

-The program requires mingw-w64 GCC and GNU Make.
+The build requires mingw-w64 GCC and GNU Make.
 The easiest way to get them is through the [MSYS2][2] project.
 To build, just run ``make``.

 [2]: https://msys2.github.io/